Jude95/EasyRecyclerView/README.md

     }
 });
 ```
-equal 'itemview.setOnClickListener()' in ViewHolder.
+- equal 'itemview.setOnClickListener()' in ViewHolder.
-if you set listener after RecyclerView has layout.you should use 'notifyDataSetChange()';
+- if you set listener after RecyclerView has layout.you should use 'notifyDataSetChange()';

-###the API below realized by add a Footer。

 ### LoadMore
 ```java
 void setMore(final int res,OnMoreListener listener);
 void setMore(final View view,OnMoreListener listener);
 ```
-When you add null or the length of data you add is 0 ,it will finish LoadMore and show NoMore;
+- When you add null or the length of data you add is 0 ,it will finish LoadMore and show NoMore.
-also you can show NoMore manually `adapter.stopMore();`
+- You can show NoMore manually `adapter.stopMore();`

 # LoadError
 ```java
 void setError(final int res,OnErrorListener listener)
 void setError(final View view,OnErrorListener listener)
 ```
-use `adapter.pauseMore()` to show Error,when your loading throw an error;
+- Use `adapter.pauseMore()` to show Error,when your loading throw an error.
-if you add data when showing Error.it will resume to load more;
+- If you add data when showing Error.it will resume to load more.
-when the ErrorView display to screen again,it will resume to load more too,and callback the OnLoadMoreListener(retry).
+- When the ErrorView display to screen again,it will resume to load more too,and callback the OnLoadMoreListener(retry).
-`adapter.resumeMore()`you can resume to load more manually,it will callback the OnLoadMoreListener immediately.
+- `adapter.resumeMore()`can resume to load more manually,it will callback the OnLoadMoreListener immediately.
-you can put resumeMore() into the OnClickListener of ErrorView to realize click to retry.
+- You can put resumeMore() into the OnClickListener of ErrorView to realize click to retry.

 ### NoMore
 ```java
 void setNoMore(final int res,OnNoMoreListener listener)
 void setNoMore(final View view,OnNoMoreListener listener)
 ```
-when loading is finished(add null or empty or stop manually),it while show in the end.
+- When loading is finished(add null or empty or stop manually),it while show in the end.

 ## BaseViewHolder\<M\>
-decoupling the ViewHolder and Adapter,new ViewHolder in Adapter and inflate view in ViewHolder.
+Decoupling the ViewHolder and Adapter,new ViewHolder in Adapter and inflate view in ViewHolder.
 Example:

 ```java